Worklytics/psoxy/docs/sources/github/README.md

 ## GitHub Enteprise Server: Steps to connect

-You can use a [guided script](../../../tools/github-enterprise-server-auth.sh) to setup the connector.
-In any case, you can follow here the manual steps that needs to be done.
+We provide a [helper script](../../../tools/github-enterprise-server-auth.sh) to set up the connector, which will guide you through the steps below and automate some of them.
+Alternatively, you can follow the steps below directly:

 1. You have to populate:
-    - `github_enterprise_server_host` variable in Terraform with the hostname of your Github Enterprise Server (example: `github.your-company.com`).
-      This host should be accessible from the psoxy function, as the connector will need to reach it.
+    - `github_enterprise_server_host` variable in Terraform with the hostname of your GitHub Enterprise Server (example: `github.your-company.com`).
+This host should be accessible from the proxy instance function, as the connector will need to reach it.
-    - `github_organization` variable in Terraform with the name of your organization in Github Enterprise Server.
+    - `github_organization` variable in Terraform with the name of your organization in GitHub Enterprise Server.
 You can put more than one, just split them in commas (example: `org1,org2`).
 2. From your organization, register a [GitHub App](https://docs.github.com/en/enterprise-server@3.11/apps/creating-github-apps/registering-a-github-app/registering-a-github-app#registering-a-github-app) with following permissions with **Read Only**:
     - Repository:
       - Contents: for reading commits and comments
       - Issues: for listing issues, comments, assignees, etc.
       - Metadata: for listing repositories and branches
       - Pull requests: for listing pull requests, reviews, comments and commits
     - Organization
       - Administration: for listing events from audit log
       - Members: for listing teams and their members

 NOTES:
 - We assume that ALL the repositories are going to be listed **should be owned by the organization, not the users**.

-Apart from Github instructions please review the following:
+Apart from GitHub instructions please review the following:
 - "Homepage URL" can be anything, not required in this flow but required by GitHub.
 - "Callback URL" can be anything, but we recommend something like `http://localhost` as we will need it for the redirect as part of the authentication.
 - Webhooks check can be disabled as this connector is not using them